Jaguar XF review

 Our choice: XF 2.2 Diesel Luxury

 All Jaguar XF models get electrical adjustment for the seats and steering wheel, so it’s easy to find a comfortable driving position.
 However, while there’s lots of wood, leather and metal surfaces, some materials feel a bit cheap and it’s sometimes hard to access the correct buttons on the touchscreen.
-Rear visibility isn’t great either.
+Rear visibility isn’t great either thanks to the big cat's dimensions.
 Jump in the back, and if you’re over six-foot tall, you’ll notice you don’t have a lot of headroom.
 That’s down to the sloping coupe-style roofline, which robs some space from passengers.
 However, most people will be fine, even though the wide transmission tunnel means there’s only really space for two in the back.
 As for the boot, it’s deep and, at 540 litres, large enough for a set of suitcases.
 You can also fold the rear seats down for longer items, extending this to over 900 litres.

 By fitting new stop-start hardware and tweaking components in the engine’s cooling and exhaust gas recirculation systems, engineers have cut CO2 emissions from 135g/km to 129g/km and economy is up to 57.7mpg.
 As a result, the Jag has similar company car tax costs as the SE versions of the BMW 520d and Mercedes E220.
 It's exempt from road tax for the first year of ownership, with an annual bill of £105 thereafter.
 It also keeps BIK rates to a low 19 per cent – and puts the XF on a par with the Audi A6 2.0 TDI.